tomcat-slf4j-logback/tomcat85-slf4j-logback/README.md

   of logback-access,
 * make possible to use independent configuration of slf4j+logback from all web applications which may carry their own slf4j-api, logback-core, and logback-classic in their `WEB-INF/lib` directory.
-* make possible to use [`logstash-logback-encoder`](https://github.com/logfellow/logstash-logback-encoder) for logging in JSON format
+* make possible to use [`logstash-logback-encoder`](https://github.com/logfellow/logstash-logback-encoder)
+  for logging in JSON format.

 Using only Mavens `pom.xml` file, proper source JARs are downloaded from maven repository and unpacked.
 Then all classes are refactored under `org.apache.juli.logging` package/subpackages and then compiled.